awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 + [Example Policy Statements for a Signed URL That Uses a Custom Policy](#private-content-custom-policy-statement-examples)
 + [Creating a Signature for a Signed URL That Uses a Custom Policy](#private-content-custom-policy-creating-signature)

-To create a signed URL using a custom policy, perform the following procedure\.
+To create a signed URL using a custom policy, perform the following procedure\.<a name="private-content-creating-signed-url-custom-policy-procedure"></a>

 **To create a signed URL using a custom policy**